damhonglinh/google-foobar/lvl-2a--lovely_lucky_lambs/README.md

     (int) 3
 ```

-### Notes
+# Notes

 + The problem is about finding how many numbers are there in the sequence (FIBO sequence and GEO sequence),
 so that SUM of those numbers are less than the input `total_lambs`.

 + At first, my solution failed at test 10 but I didn't know why.
-So I tried to know what were the input in test 10.
+So I tried to know what was the input in test 10.
 Then I found the flaw that can possibly reveal inputs of all test cases.
 If you notice the constant `TEST_CASES`,
 it contains inputs that I can find.
 I stopped at `2` because it was the input of test case 10.